6 Mortgage Mistakes I Made Paying Off My Mortgage Early

 While we have been pretty happy about our paid off mortgage, not everyone feels the same way.
 Sure haters are going to hate, and everyone has their own opinion about whether paying off the mortgage is the right move or not.
 I’m still comfortable with our choice.

-If you are looking for a more in-depth guide I invite you to check out members only section and get our Guide: How to Hack Your Mortgage and Save $1,000’s
+If you are looking for a more in-depth guide make sure to check out members only section and get our Guide: How to Hack Your Mortgage and Save $1,000’s

 However, the more I look back on it, the less perfect paying off our mortgage seems.
 In fact, the longer I look at the past 6 years the more I realize there were tons of mistakes that I made.
 Here are the mistakes, I made paying off my mortgage early.
 These are just ones I can think of, I’m sure there are more.